Chico Rodrigues: Political career

 Rodrigues served in the federal chamber of deputies for 20 years, from 1991 to 2011.
 From 2007 onwards he was the vice leader for the Democrats in the lower house.

 Rodrigues was appointed vie-governor of Roraima under José de Anchieta Júnior, and was governor in a care tacker role until he was impeached from office for violating the state's campaign and finance laws.
-The ruling was considered some what controversial as it was Júnior who had broken these laws while he was governor and Rodrigues was vice-governor, but as Júnior was no longer in office, Rodrigues received the punishment instead.
+The ruling was considered somewhat controversial as it was Júnior who had broken these laws while he was governor and Rodrigues was vice-governor, but as Júnior was no longer in office, Rodrigues received the punishment instead.

 In September 2015 Rodrigues joined the Brazilian Social Democracy Party.
 Shortly before the 2018 elections Rodrigues re-aligned himself with the Democrats.
 In the 2018 Brazilian general election he was elected to the federal senate with 111,318 votes, or 22.75%.

 In October 2019, following an all-expenses-paid trip to China, Rodrigues announced his strong support for Huawei to build Brazil's 5G network.

 A number of Brazilian news outlets reported on 15 October 2020 that Rodrigues was accused of stealing money which was intended to help the people of Roraima due to the economic woes resulting from the COVID-19 pandemic.
 The Federal Police in Brazil reported that they found R$30.000 in his underwear and more than R$100.000 in his house.